 There is a very helpful table on the GAMSAT website that shows the validity of all the GAMSAT tests. http://gamsat.acer.edu.au/results/currency-of-results

 For Medicine, Dentistry and Optometry applicants, most Australian universities allow results to be directly gathered through the Automated Results Transfer System (ARTS).
 If you have completed all your tertiary study at one of these universities, you do not need to send a transcript to have your GPA calculated.

 If any of your tertiary study was completed at a university not on the ARTS list, you will need to source an original academic transcript from each institution at which you studied.
 Ensure original transcripts are sent to GEMSAS for all study at non-ARTS institutions including those at which you undertook exchange studies.
-Post these original transcripts together with your Education coversheet to:
+PLEASE NOTE: Any qualification undertaken in a language other than English must be documented by the original transcript, accompanied by an officially translated original (by a NAATI translator), in English.
+The NAATI Translation cannot be a photocopy, PDF printout and it must be stamped and signed on every page by an accredited NAATI translator.
+Email a scanned copy of your original academic transcripts together with your Education coversheet to GEMSASfirstname.lastname@example.org.

 If you have lived in an Australian rural area, ASGS-RA 2 to 5, for 5 years consecutively or 10 years cumulatively, you may be eligible for consideration in rural schemes and sub-quotas.
 You will need to complete the Rurality question in the Application Form and submit supporting documentation.
-For information about rural sub quotas or bonus points please view the schools’ entry requirements pages in the Admissions guide.
+For information about rural sub quotas or bonus points please view the schools’ entry requirements pages.